openstreams/wflow/doc/wflow_sediment.rst

 -  Precipitation "self.Precipitation" (can also be taken directly from the wflow_sbm forcings)

+-  Land runoff (overland flow) from the kinematic wave "self.LandRunoff"

--  Surface runoff from the kinematic wave "self.SurfaceRunoff"
+-  River runoff from the kinematic wave "self.RiverRunoff"

+-  Land water level in the kinematic wave "self.WaterLevelL"

--  Water level in the kinematic wave "self.WaterLevel"
+-  River water level in the kinematic wave "self.WaterLevelR"

 -  Rainfall interception by the vegetation "self.Interception".